conda/conda-content-trust/README.rst

 **Why:** This exists as an alteration of TUF because of the very particular needs of the conda ecosystem.
 (Developers are encouraged to *just use TUF* whenever possible!)

 **Where:** This tool is general purpose.
-It is used in conda 4.10.1+ to verify package metadata signatures when they are available.
+It is currently used in conda 4.10.1+ to verify package metadata signatures when they are available (`announcement <https://www.anaconda.com/blog/conda-signature-verification>`_, `instructions <https://docs.anaconda.com/anaconda-commercial/security>`_).

 **************